Exploring the effects of Scalar Non Standard Interactions on the CP violation sensitivity at DUNE: Introduction

-In the standard interaction scenario, neutrinos may interact with matter via charged current (CC) and/or neutral current (NC) interactions mediating a $W^{\pm}$ and/or $Z$ bosons respectively.
-The idea of neutrino interaction with matter was initially proposed in \cite{Wolfenstein:1977ue}, where a new matter potential term in the neutrino Hamiltonian due to neutrino matter interactions was introduced.
+In the standard interaction scenario, neutrinos may interact with matter via charged-current (CC) and/or neutral-current (NC) interactions mediating a $W^{\pm}$ and/or $Z$ bosons respectively.
+The idea of neutrino interaction with the matter was initially proposed in \cite{Wolfenstein:1977ue}, where a new matter potential term in the neutrino Hamiltonian due to neutrino matter interactions was introduced.
 It was proposed that neutrino interactions with matter appear as a matter potential term in neutrino Hamiltonian.
-Also, later in a few works \cite{MSW1,MSW2,Mikheyev:1985zog} showed that the neutrino mixing can resonate to a maximal value for some particular values of neutrino energy times the matter density.
+Later a few works \cite{MSW1,MSW2,Mikheyev:1985zog} showed that the neutrino mixing can resonate to a maximal value for some particular values of neutrino energy times the matter density.
 This phenomenon has been termed as the Mikheyev-Smirnov-Wolfenstein (MSW) effect \cite{MSW3}, which successfully explains the results of various experiments \cite{Bahcall:1964gx,Davis:1964hf,deSalas:2017kay,SNO:2002tuh}.
-The idea of neutrino matter effect was later explored widely and it has been well established by different experiments.
-In the same paper \cite{Wolfenstein:1977ue} where the idea of neutrino matter interactions were proposed, the idea of neutrino NSIs were also indicated using vector boson as mediators of the new non standard interactions.
+The idea of the neutrino matter effect was later explored widely and it has been well established by different experiments.
+In the same paper \cite{Wolfenstein:1977ue}, where the idea of neutrino matter interactions was proposed, the idea of neutrino NSIs was also indicated using vector boson as mediators of the new non-standard interactions.

-The study of NSI is a well motivated phenomenological approach to probe new physics beyond SM (BSM).
-The idea of NSI was introduced with a generally parametrized vector and axial-vector currents \cite{Wolfenstein:1977ue}, and later explored by a large number of studies [for reviews~\cite{Miranda:2015dra, Farzan:2017xzy, Biggio:2009nt, Babu:2019mfe, Ohlsson:2012kf}].
-The general formalism for vector NSI which has been widely used in the literature are as follows,
+The study of NSI is a well-motivated phenomenological approach to probe new physics beyond the Standard Model.
+The idea of NSI was introduced with a generally parameterized vector and axial-vector currents \cite{Wolfenstein:1977ue}, and later explored in a large number of studies \cite{Miranda:2015dra, Farzan:2017xzy, Biggio:2009nt, Babu:2019mfe, Ohlsson:2012kf}.
+The general formalism for vector NSI that has been widely used in the literature is shown in the following,

-Where $V_{CC}$ = $\pm \sqrt 2 G_F n_e$ comes due to neutrino matter effects and $\varepsilon_{\alpha\beta}$ represents the strengths of the vector NSI.
+where, $V_{CC}$ = $\pm \sqrt 2 G_F n_e$ comes due to neutrino matter effects and $\varepsilon_{\alpha\beta}$ represents the strengths of the vector NSI.